 28. Air Jordan I White Black Red

-With enough white to satisfy the NBA’s colour restrictions, the Air Jordan I White Black Red conformed to the rules while making a loud statement.
-Sneakerheads everywhere soon coveted its recognisable style.
+With enough white to satisfy the NBA’s color restrictions, the Air Jordan I White Black Red conformed to the rules while making a loud statement.
+Sneakerheads everywhere soon coveted its recognizable style.

 29. Air Jordan VI Carmine